lebenebou/DiscordReplica/README.md

-An android app built in Android Studio that allows the creation of chat and voice call rooms.
-Communication made possible through C++ servers.
+An android app built in Android Studio that allows the creation of communities with chat rooms.